 In states with expensive electricity, like Hawaii and California, self-generated electricity from a solar+battery system is already cheaper than buying power from the grid.
 Fortunately, like solar, the price of batteries is plunging and is quickly becoming more affordable for everyone.
 Analyst firm Bloomberg analyzed 7,000 projects and found the price of lithium-ion batteries dropped an astonishing 35% across 2018.
-The declining costs of solar and batteries mean homeowners across the country will soon be able to build solar+battery systems that lower their electricity costs, reduce pollution and greenhouse gases, and provide long term backup during grid outages.
+The declining costs of solar and batteries mean homeowners across the country will soon be able to begin taking their homes off-grid and build solar+battery systems that lower their electricity costs, reduce pollution and greenhouse gases, and provide long term backup during grid outages.

 Storing excess solar on a daily basis is great for the nights that follow long, sunny summer days.
 But storing energy for use in the wintertime is another matter.